SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 ## Alert List

 Alert List shows all the Alerts from triggered Monitors within the past seven days.
-By default, the list is sorted by status (active on top), and then chronologically by creation time.
+By default, the list is sorted by status (showing **Active** on top, followed by **Resolved**), and then chronologically by creation time.

 To open the Alert List, click the bell icon in the top menu. <br/>![alert list page with bell and border.png](/img/monitors/alert-list-page-bell-border.png)
 * Use the search bar to filter by name, severity, or status.<br/>![search alert list.png](/img/monitors/search-alert-list.png)
-* Click a column header to sort the list.
+* To sort the list by category (e.g., Severity, Name, ID), click on a column header.
-* Click a row to select it and use the **Resolve** button to resolve.
+* To resolve an alert, click a row to select it and use the **Resolve** button.
-* Double-click a row to open the alert in the Alert page to investigate.
+* To open an alert in the Alerts page to further investigate, double-click on a row.

 ## Alert Page